abayala/term3_path_plan/README.md

 ~~~~

-* The ancor points vectors of X and Y coordinates will be used in a later step to fit a polynomial for the trajectory path, and the first points to add are the previpus and current position of the car in map coordinates, in case the previous path array is empty, we obtain the previous position of the car by retrodicting the current x y and yaw variables.
+* The anchor points vectors of X and Y coordinates will be used in a later step to fit a polynomial for the trajectory path, and the first points to add are the previous and current position of the car in map coordinates, in case the previous path array is empty, we obtain the previous position of the car by retrofitting the current x y and yaw variables.

 ~~~~
     double ref_car_x = m_car_x;